 Develop a comprehensive plan for migrating your existing data to the new LIMS.
 This involves data mapping, cleansing, and validation to maintain data integrity and continuity.

-Integration with Existing Systems
+Step 4: Integration with Existing Systems

 Check that the LIMS can integrate seamlessly with your existing lab instruments and software.
 Smooth data flow reduces manual data entry errors.

-Scalability and Flexibility
+Step 5: Scalability and System Flexibility

 If you plan on expanding your lab, then your LIMS needs to be able to scale with your lab's growth and adapt to changing requirements.
 Scalability makes sure the system remains effective as your lab's needs evolve.